zjunlp/DocuNet/README.md

 Part of our code is borrowed from [https://github.com/wzhouad/ATLOP](https://github.com/wzhouad/ATLOP)), many thanks.

 # Papers for the Project & How to Cite
-If you use or extend our work, please cite the following paper:
+If you use or extend our work, please cite the paper as follows:

 ```
 @inproceedings{ijcai2021-551,